QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Comparing Two Algorithms

 \subsection{Results}

-\mysubsubsection{Generated Maps.} We show the archives and representative benchmark maps in \Cref{fig:eecbs-vs-pbs,fig:pibt-vs-ltf}.
+\mysubsubsection{Generated Maps.} We show the archives and representative maps in \Cref{fig:eecbs-vs-pbs,fig:pibt-vs-ltf}.
 To better visualize the comparisons of the algorithms, we plot the differences, instead of the absolute differences, between the CPU runtime or success rate of the algorithms.
 In \Cref{fig:eecbs-vs-pbs}, the yellow and dark blue cells represent EECBS having lower and higher CPU runtime than PBS, respectively.
 In \Cref{fig:pibt-vs-ltf}, the yellow and blue cells represent PIBT having higher and lower success rates than LTF, respectively.

 \mysubsubsection{EECBS vs. PBS.} \Cref{fig:eecbs-vs-pbs} shows the archive comparing EECBS and PBS.
 In most cases, EECBS and PBS have similar performances.
 Maps with more than 512 obstacles are usually too hard for both algorithms.
 With fewer than 400 obstacles, however, EECBS generally performs better than PBS in two types of maps, exemplified in Map (a) and (d).
 Map (a) is similar to Map (a) of \Cref{fig:EECBS}, with long but wide corridors and one-entry spaces between adjacent corridors.
 Map (d) shows a random pattern with many one-entry spaces.
-On the other hand, Map (b) and (c) are examples where PBS outperforms EECBS.
+Meanwhile, Map (b) and (c) are examples where PBS outperforms EECBS.
 Notably, while Map (c) contains narrow long corridors, both ends of the corridors are open, potentially making PBS resolve conflicts easier.
+To validate our observation, we run 200 instances on maps shown in \Cref{fig:eecbs-vs-pbs} and show the result in \Cref{tab:200_validation_comp}.
 Our results serve as a more comprehensive comparison between EECBS and PBS.
 Notably, only one work~\cite{Chan2023GreedyPS} has systematically compared EECBS and PBS.
 They conclude that EECBS outperforms PBS in five out of six maps selected from the MAPF benchmark~\cite{SternSoCS19}.
 In contrast, our results indicate that EECBS and PBS exhibit similar behavior on most maps, with each having distinct advantages on different map patterns.